veramaikel/bookingrest/README.md

-# bookingrest
+# BookingREST
-Booking Rest Project 1
+Rest API for the back-end of a booking system for a hotel.